dustinpfister/blog_posts/_posts/linux-tee.md

 ## 3 - Two or more files with redirection threw commands first

 The Linux tee command can be used in combination with piping and redirection to create two or more files from the standard output of one command.
-In addition I can not just redirect to files but also run the results threw some additional commands like grep.
+In addition I can not just redirect to files but also run the results threw some additional commands like that of the [grep command](/2020/09/14/linux-grep/) first which is a typical command that comes up a lot when processing the output of commands.

 So say I want to take the output of the free command and use grep to take just the line on memory and write that to one file, and then take the same standard output and again use grep to write a file with just the output from the swap line to another file, and finally just write the full standard output to one last file.
 This can be done with a combination of piping, and redirection.